ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

 ### Installing Debian on the new VM

-At this point, your Debian 12 template VM has the minimal virtual hardware setup you need for installing Debian in it.
+At this point, your Debian template VM has the minimal virtual hardware setup you need for installing Debian in it.

 1. Go back to the `Summary` tab of your new VM and press the `Start` button to start the VM up:

     ![VM Start button](images/g020/debian_vm_install_os_start_button.webp "VM Start button")

-    Right after it, click on the `>_ Console` button to raise a `noVNC` shell window.
+    Right after starting the VM, click on the `>_ Console` button to raise a `noVNC` shell window.

-2. In the `noVCN` shell window, you should end up seeing the following screen:
+2. In the `noVCN` shell window, you should end up seeing the Debian installer boot menu:

     ![Debian installer menu](images/g020/debian_vm_install_os_installer_menu.webp "Debian installer menu")

-3. In this menu, you **must** choose the `Install` option to run the installation of Debian in text mode:
+3. In this menu, **you must choose the `Install` option** to run the installation of Debian in text mode:

     ![Install option chosen](images/g020/debian_vm_install_os_installer_install_option.webp "Install option chosen")

-    It will take a few seconds to load the screen of the next step.
+    It will take a few seconds to load the next step's screen.

 4. The next screen asks you about what language you want to use in the installation process and apply to the installed system: